Grade Level: 10 (9-12)

 SummaryStudents learn about how biomedical engineers aid doctors in repairing severely broken bones.
 They learn about using pins, plates, rods and screws to repair fractures.
-They do this by designing, creating and testing their own prototype devices to repair broken turkey bones.
+They do this by using the engineering design process to design, create and test their own prototype devices to repair broken turkey bones.

 Biomedical and materials engineers create devices that doctors use to repair severe bone fractures.
 Materials engineers develop biocompatible materials that integrated into the body easily.
 Biomedical engineers use these materials to design pins, plates, rods and screws that can be used to help support and repair broken bones.